reasonml/reasonml.github.io/docs/function.md

 makeCircle(~x=10, ~radius=2, ());
 ```

+#### Final Unit Argument

-Notice that an extra unit argument was added after the `radius` argument.
-This
+In the above examples a final unit argument was added to the function
-has to do with the partial application feature.
-Now that some arguments have
+definitions.
+This is related to the partial application feature.
+When using
-default values and can be left out the compiler needs some indication of when
+non-mandatory arguments that can be omitted at call sites, the compiler needs
-you are "done" calling a function.
+some indication of when you are "done" calling a function.

-There must be a positional argument after all optional arguments so the compiler
+Specifically, there must be a positional argument after all non-mandatory
-knows whether to partially apply a function or to use the default values.
+arguments so the compiler can determine whether to partially apply the provided
+arguments or evaluate the function using default values.

-Consider if there were no final unit argument, what should this do:
+Consider if there were no final unit argument to `makeCircle`, what
+should this do:

 ```reason
 makeCircle(~radius=1);